Prostitution in Nevada: Legal brothels

 As of February 2018, 21 legal brothels exist in the state employing about 200 women at any given time.
 In some locales, there exist multi-unit complexes of several separate brothels run by the same owner.
-These include "The Line" in Winnemucca, and Mustang Ranch in Storey County.

 As of September 2023, only 19 legal brothels remain open in the state, located in just 6 rural counties.

 Mandatory HIV testing began in 1986 and a mandatory condom law was passed in 1988.
 A study conducted in 1995 in two brothels found that condom use in the brothels was consistent and sexually transmitted diseases were accordingly absent.
 The study also found that few of the prostitutes used condoms in their private lives.

 Illegal prostitution

 Illegal prostitution is the most common form of prostitution in Nevada; the offense is a misdemeanor.
 The cities of Las Vegas and Reno have worked to expand their tourism base by attracting families to the hotels and casinos.
 Accordingly, the state legislature has made prostitution illegal in Clark County, and law enforcement agencies have tried to eliminate the once-rampant street prostitution, enacting legislation against it in 1971.
 Nevertheless, prostitutes continue to work in casinos, where they wait in bars and attempt to make contact with potential clients.
 Of all the prostitution business in Nevada, only about 10% is legal, and 90% of illegal prostitution occurs in Las Vegas.
 The vast majority of prostitution in Nevada takes place illegally in the metropolitan areas of Las Vegas and Reno.
 Legal prostitution in Nevada grosses about $75 million per year while illegal prostitution in the Las Vegas area grosses about $5 billion per year.
 Some 300–400 prostitutes are arrested each month by the Las Vegas police.

 Escort services offering sexual services euphemistically as 'entertainment' or 'companionship' are ubiquitous, with a reported 104 pages of a Las Vegas yellow pages directory devoted to "entertainers".
 Flyers are dispensed to tourists and others along the Las Vegas Strip by freelance workers.
 These flyers also graphically depict female 'personal' entertainers or escort services.
 Despite the attempt to make the Las Vegas Strip more family-friendly, such advertising for these services continues.

 In 2009 Las Vegas was identified by the FBI as one of 14 cities in the U.S. with high rates of child prostitution.
 Las Vegas police claimed that "roughly 400 children are picked off the streets from prostitution each year."

 The U.S. Justice Department has also named Las Vegas among the 17 most likely destinations for human trafficking.